jules2689/trudeau/trudeau/2020-04-18/post_news.md

 There is something of a face-offbetween  party and the conservative party.
 They do have a deal with the bloc quÉbÉcois and they are close to a deal with the n.
 D.p.
 They are really at odds with theconservatives.
 Now  throw another element into this, elizabeth may,  green party, was tweeting if there was some sort of agreementthat would  as she put it, frequent return to the houseof commons,  wouldn't give unanimous consent to that or letthat happen  she thinks it is a public health issue.
-She was engaging with candace bergen   she essentially agrees everyone having to come back on monday would  irresponsible, not a good idea.
+She was engaging with candace bergen WHO  she essentially agrees everyone having to come back on monday would  irresponsible, not a good idea.
 It was implicit and not explicit, she was putting the responsibility on the liberals.
 We need a deal to make this happen.
 She said parliament isn't ready for a virtual parliament.